Your Custom Quiz

 Oops!
 Something went wrong while submitting the form.

 Incorrect.
-The correct answer is 0.6 mA.
+The correct answer is Union was not assessed.

 🔍 Key Findings